-- 4.4.1.
-Programmable Thermostats.
-Where programmable offsets are available in the Rated Home, 2 °F temperature control point offsets with an 11 p.m. to 5:59 a.m. schedule for heating and a 9 a.m. to 2:59 p.m. schedule for cooling, and with no offsets assumed for the Reference Home. - 4.4.2.
+- 4.4.2.
 Local Climate.
 The climatologically most representative TMY3 or equivalent climate data. - 4.4.3.
 HVAC Sizing.
-Manufacturer's Equipment Performance Ratings shall be corrected for local climate conditions and mis-sizing of equipment.57 To determine equipment missizing, the heating and cooling capacity shall be selected in accordance with ACCA Manual S based on building heating and cooling loads calculated in accordance with Manual J, 8th Edition, ASHRAE Handbook of Fundamentals, or an equivalent computation procedure, using the following assumptions.
+Manufacturer's Equipment Performance Ratings71 shall be corrected for local climate conditions and mis-sizing of equipment.
+To determine equipment mis-sizing, the heating and cooling capacity shall be selected in accordance with ACCA Manual S based on building heating and sensible cooling loads calculated in accordance with Manual J, 8th Edition, ASHRAE Handbook of Fundamentals, or an equivalent computation procedure, using the following assumptions.
+Where an HVAC system installation Grade II or Grade III occurs, system sizing shall be adjusted accordingly, if necessary to meet the load, to account for capacity losses due to installation quality.